 The Registered Office of the Branch is: C/-KPMG Centre 18 Viaduct Harbour Avenue Auckland 1010

 The Branch is a part of Factory Mutual Insurance Company (the "Company").
-The Company is incorporated in the United States.
+The Company is incorporated in the United States, and the registered office of which is 270 Central Avenue, Johnston, RI 02919-4923, USA.